 Pupil premium funding is available to:

-In the 2014 to 2015 financial year, schools receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2017 to 2018 financial year, schools will receive the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years:

 Schools also receive £1,900 for each pupil who has left local-authority care because of 1 of the following: